vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Words are the fundamental unit of information in CS.
 The original words came from WordNet, and then were either reduced or expanded.
-Word are reduced when some or all meanings of them are removed because they are too difficult to manage. `I`, for example, has a Wordnet meaning of the chemical iodine, and because that is so rare in usage and causes major headaches for ChatScript, that definition has been expunged along with some 500 other meanings of words.
+Word are reduced when some or all meanings of them are removed because they are too difficult to manage. `I`, for example, has a Wordnet meaning of the chemical iodine, and because that is so rare in usage and causes major headaches for ChatScript (noun instead of pronoun), that definition has been expunged along with some 500 other meanings of words.

 Additional words have been added, including things that Wordnet doesn't cover like pronouns, prepositions,